What is an incremental backup?

 Finally, I will make a brief summary so that you can quickly understand when to use either of them.
 Both of them can help you update files timely while saving backup time and backup disk space, whether you change files very frequently or use for team collaboration.
 Thus, if that's you want, both backup can help you.
 But if the target disk does not have enough, you could consider daily incremental backup to save backup disk space as much as possible.
 If you take data security into consideration, you'd better use daily differential backup.

-How to backup only changes with daily incremental backup or daily differential backup?
+How to backup only changes with file backup software

 1. Connect the storage device to store the backup files.
 Then, launch AOMEI Backupper Standard, click Backup and then File Backup in order.